Review by Anissa Telle

 “There are knots that cannot be untied, and love makes them.”

-You can’t help but picture yourself in this island paradise surrounded by those you love and enjoying the tantalizing creations described in Dante’s kitchen, the songs sung by Lizzie, the antics of Etta, the gyrations between Rohan and Grey, and the beauty treatments from Ruby, Nothing is simple for either Lizzie or Dante, and you obviously hope for a happily ever after despite Lizzie’s looming medical diagnosis.
+You can’t help but picture yourself in this island paradise surrounded by those you love and enjoying the tantalizing creations described in Dante’s kitchen, the songs sung by Lizzie, the antics of Etta, the gyrations between Rohan and Grey, and the beauty treatments from Ruby.
+Nothing is simple for either Lizzie or Dante, and you obviously hope for a happily ever after despite Lizzie’s looming medical diagnosis.
 Both characters have secrets that dictated their life path.
-Bly expertly weaves these secrets and drama throughout the bwith descriptions of the experiences that shaped their current circumstances.
+Bly expertly weaves these secrets and drama throughout with descriptions of the experiences that shaped their current circumstances.

 The language and word choices by Bly transport you to a world you will visualize long after you finish the book.
 She tells this story with true grace and empathy.
 What could be depressing is truly joyful.
-Love is not a guarantee and this book leaves you with the question:
+Love is not a guarantee, and this book leaves you with the question:

 Is one perfect day with someone worth risking your heart if tomorrow is not guaranteed?
 This is not an easy question, and no spoilers are provided here.
 What is guaranteed, however, is that Bly created a glorious world in this time of uncertainty to which we can travel without a passport.